marmelab/react-admin/docs/Fields.md

 ```

 **Tip**: If you want to format a field according to the value, use a higher-order component to do conditional formatting, as described in the [Theming documentation](./Theming.html#conditional-formatting).

+**Tip**: If your interface has to support multiple languages, don't use the `label` prop, and put the localized labels in a dictionary instead.
+See the [Translation documentation](./Translation.html#translating-resource-and-field-names) for details.

 ## `<BooleanField>`